1. An Introduction to Drawing - With Tips!!

 Drawing is the same way.
 The way you draw 20 years from now shouldn't be the way you draw now - and yet, it happens all the time.
 Artists, even good ones, can get stuck in a formula they've either come up with or copied off of some other artist, and they just stick to that one formula for decades.
 The work can be great (albeit formulaic), and if it makes people happy, that's great too.
 It can also get dull, to the point where the artist just stops.

 Here's the warning - if you want to avoid this, it's all on you.
 No one will really push you to improve (not seriously), you have to push yourself.
 Your family and friends may support you, even financially, as an artist (awesome, thank you!).
-But, they won't be there reminding you to keep practicing, to finish what you've started, to look up and study from better artists, to see and find mistakes - most of them probably don't know how to (if they do, you're really lucky!
+But, they won't be there reminding you to keep practicing, to finish what you've started, to look up and study from better artists, to see and find mistakes, to try different tools and techniques - most of them probably don't know how to (if they do, you're really lucky!
 Be thankful!).
 Most of them will be afraid of hurting your feelings - whatever you make is great!
 Good job!
 These people are often equally supportive if and when you decide to quit, and pursue something easier and more lucrative.

 And, like with physical exercise, there are different exercises you can practice to improve your artmaking skills.
-This course offers a wide variety of exercises to improve your drawing skills.
+This course offers a wide variety of exercises to improve.
+Click on my lessons for details.

 Comments